Gary Gaines: Coaching career

 Gaines spent 30 seasons coaching high school in West Texas at different high schools.
-His career started at Fort Stockton High School in 1971, followed by five years at Monahans High School.
-His first head coaching job came in 1977 Petersburg High School.
+His career started at Fort Stockton High School in 1971, followed by four years at Monahans High School.
+His first head coaching job came in 1976 at Petersburg High School.
 He would go on to be a head coach at Denver City High School (1978), Amarillo Tascosa High School (1982), Monahans (1983–1985), Abilene High School (1994–1995) and San Angelo Central High School (1996–1999).

 Odessa Permian

-Gaines gained his most notoriety from his time at Permian High School in Odessa, Texas.
+Gaines received his most recognition from his time at Permian High School in Odessa, Texas.
 He spent three years as an assistant coach under Head Coach John Wilkins from 1979 through the 1981 season.
 With Gaines on staff, Permian won the Texas 5A state championship in 1980.

-Following Wilkins' retirement after the 1985 season, Gaines returned to Permian as head coach, taking over a team that had made back-to-back 5A state championship games that had resulted in a tie to Beaumont French High School (in 1984, state football ended with no overtime, thus resulting in a 21–21 tie) and lost to Houston Yates in 1985.
+Following Wilkins' retirement after the 1985 season, Gaines returned to Permian as head coach, taking over a team that had reached the Class 5A state championship game in both 1984 (a 21-21 tie and co-championship with Beaumont French High School) and 1985 (a 37-0 loss to Houston Yates High School).

 Gaines was one of the featured characters in H.G.
-Bissinger's 1990 book Friday Night Lights: A Town, a Team, and a Dream, which chronicled Permian's 1988 season and the football crazed culture of West Texas.
+Bissinger's 1990 book Friday Night Lights: A Town, a Team, and a Dream, which chronicled Permian's 1988 season and the football-crazed culture of West Texas.
 The following season, Gaines coached Permian to a perfect 16–0 season and the 1989 5A state championship.
 Gaines left Permian following the 1989 season, compiling a 46–7–1 record.

 College coaching

-Following the 1989 season, Gaines accepted his first college coaching job, getting hired as the linebackers coach Texas Tech University under head coach Spike Dykes.
+Following the 1989 season, Gaines accepted his first college coaching job, getting hired as the linebackers coach at Texas Tech University under head coach Spike Dykes.
 (Dykes was the head coach of Permian rival Midland Lee High School when Gaines was an assistant at Permian in the early 1980s.)
 In his five seasons at Tech, the Red Raiders had a record of 27–30 and appeared in two bowl games, including the 1995 Cotton Bowl Classic.
 Following the 1994 season, Gaines left Texas Tech and became the head coach at Abilene High School from 1994 to 1995 and at Central High School from 1996 to 1999.

 Gaines was named the 17th head football coach at Abilene Christian University (ACU) in Abilene, Texas, in January 2000.
 In his first two seasons, ACU struggled under Gaines, losing 17 of 21 games.
 Despite the early struggles, the Wildcats rebounded in 2002, posting a winning record at 6–4 and winning the Lone Star Conference South Division Championship, the Wildcats' first championship of any kind since their only Lone Star Conference Championship in 1977.
 Gaines resigned at the conclusion of the 2004 season with an overall record of 21–30.